kernzerfall/sp105e-rs/readme.md

 The library can be found under `sp105e`.

 - [src/commands.rs](sp105e/src/commands.rs)
-  contains the command definitions and buffer building logic.
+  contains the command definitions and buffer building logic, as well as the (partial) decoder for the status message.
 - [src/client.rs](sp105e/src/client.rs)
   contains a simple BLE abstraction layer using BlueR (BlueZ).
   Obviously supported only on Linux.
 Feature: `client`.